+- Freehold

+- Leasehold

-- Ownership of estate units (i.e., strata title) - Usufruct
+- Ownership of estate units (ie, strata title)

-- 11. What are the usual structures used in investing in real estate?
+- Usufruct

-- Joint-stock company
+- Joint stock company

 - Limited liability company

-- Real estate funds - Real estate joint contribution/fractional ownership
+- Real estate funds

-Saudi Arabia has some of the region's largest banks.
-Many of these banks offer financing to the real estate sector, both on a conventional and Islamic basis, using all types of financing techniques.
+Saudi Arabia has a number of the region's largest banks, many of whom actively offer financing to the real estate sector, both on a conventional and Islamic basis, using all manner of financing techniques.

-Nonrecourse, limited-recourse and full-recourse financing, as well as secured and unsecured financings are used in different transactions.
-In the wake of the global financial crisis, over-collateralized security and full-recourse financing have become more common.
-Borrowers are not able to borrow as much as during the global financial crisis due to the requirement of lower loan-to-value ratios.
+Non-recourse, limited-recourse and full-recourse financing, as well as secured and unsecured financings have been used in different transactions in the past, although in the wake of the global financial crisis, over-collateralized security and full-recourse financing are becoming more common.
+Borrowers are able to borrow less now than before the global financial crisis due to lower loan-to-value ratios.